 Running a successful food or drink business through the Internet requires knowledge about licensing, eCommerce tools, marketing, and sales.
+You also need to know how to ship food, how to ship cookies, how to ship large items, and how to ship frozen food.
 By researching all that’s required and prioritizing marvelous customer service, you can get ahead of many other brands out there.
 Continue reading our guide on how to sell products online.

 It’s easy to get excited when thinking about creating your own online food business.
 In order to translate all of your passion into consistent profits, though, you need a foundation of business, marketing, and sales knowledge.

 Here’s what you need to know when learning how to sell food items online:

 Know Your Local Laws

 To protect both consumers and business owners, there are laws every online food business must adhere to.
 State-specific cottage food laws differ, but they all include some variation of the following: